IMPACT LAB

 weekly REFLECTIONS

-Three compulsory and graded seminars provide insights into societal issues and what it takes to build an impactful business.
+Students will attend 3 seminars that will provide insights into societal issues and what it takes to build an impactful business.
+These seminars will also allow students to connect with their peers working at different companies.

 seminar